bogdankuzzmin/bogdankuzzmin/README.md

 </p>

-Hello there.
-I am glad to see you on my GitHub page!
-I am a Frontend Developer.
-I am passionate about coding and I try to do my best.
-I am always looking for new opportunities and learn something new.
+<p>Frontend developer with 2 years of experience.
+I am passionate about creating complex web services and seeing the results of my work.
+My love for web development started when I could build a simple website from a PSD design using HTML, CSS, CSS animations, and JavaScript.</p>

+<p>In my career, I have got a huge experience of working with bank systems, as well as strong problem-solving and critical-thinking skills.
+I am also skilled in building landing pages using Gatsby, SPA applications, working with React, Redux Mobx, TypeScript, Webpack, Babel, HTML, and CSS.</p>

+<p>In addition to my technical skills, I have experience helping students learn React and check their home tasks.</p>

 ### ⚙️ My Skills:

+- JavaScript (ES5, ES6+)
 - TypeScript
-- JavaScript (ES5, ES6+)
-- React, Hooks, Classes, Router
-- Redux, Redux Toolkit, Mobx
+- React, Redux, Mobx
 - CCS Modules, Styled Components
 - Material UI, Storybook
 - HTML5, CSS/LESS/SCSS
-- Bem Methodology
+- BEM Methodology
 - Responsive Web Design
 - Gulp, Webpack, Babel
 - Firebase, Docker, Git
-- Avocode, Figma
-- Linux, Windows

 ### 👨‍💻 Currently learning: